Sunday, November 17: "He who has ears to hear, let him hear!"

-THE SIXTH EOTHINON GOSPEL
+THE TENTH EOTHINON GOSPEL

 THE EPISTLE